Eshuwu/selenium-automated-facebook-scraper/README.md

 Well recently I saw many people in sales/data analysis,that they have to manually look for information to be analysed

-The script solves this issue by providing an architecture,an automated scraping that would specifically for the website you want to work with , with the help of Selenium.
+The script solves this issue by providing an architecture,an automated scraping that would specifically work for the website you want to work with , with the help of Selenium.

-In this particular one my main aim was to target clothing brands in a specific location, whose details can be extracted by the script,and can be later used to contact them for various purposes(in my case to contact the for enhancing their profile for a much more interactive view.
+In this particular one my main aim was to target the Facebook profiles of clothing brands in a specific location, whose details can be extracted by the script,and can be later used to contact them for various purposes(in my case to contact the for enhancing their profile for a much more interactive view).
 The script searches for the given input and then extracts a users details like, name,address,phone number,e-mail and their website.